Buying Landlocked Property: What You Should Know

 Contact The Property Owner

 The easiest way to obtain an easement is to meet directly with the owner of the property on which you’ll need to carve out access to your land.
 Often, you’ll be able to work out a deal with this owner.
-You might have to pay your neighbor a fee for the access you need, but this will be less expensive and time-consuming than will going to court to get your easement.
+You might have to pay your neighbor a fee for the access you need, but this will be less expensive and time-consuming than going to court to get your easement.

 Make An Offer And Negotiate